nanoporetech/tombo/docs/model_training.rst

 Alternative Model Output
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The alternative model is then saved to the file specified with the ``--alternate-model-filename`` option.
 Also specified is the ``--alternate-model-name`` option, which should be a short name describing the alternative base.
-When ``test_significance`` is run with this alternative model, the results are saved with this short name included in the output Tombo statsitics filename.
+When ``detect_modifications`` is run with this alternative model, the results are saved with this short name included in the output Tombo statsitics filename.

 ====================
 ``event_resquiggle``